Ladies Benevolent Society (Charleston)

-Ladies Benevolent Society (LBS) was a charitable organization for women, active in the city of Charleston, South Carolina between 1813 and 1861.
+Ladies Benevolent Society (LBS) is a charitable organization for women, active in the city of Charleston, South Carolina founded in 1813 and has remained active for more than two hundred twelve years in serving the “poor sick.”

-The LBS was founded in 1813.
-It was founded by white, elite women of Charleston.
-The initial purpose was to provide help to the needing after the War of 1812, but in contrast to its predecessors, it was to become the first permanent charitable organisation by women in Charleston.
+The LBS was founded by white, elite women of Charleston.
+The initial purpose was to provide help to the needy after the War of 1812, but in contrast to its predecessors, it was to become the first permanent charitable organization by women in Charleston.

-LBS conducted charity among the poor in Charleston, founded upon the ideal of Christian charity.
-The foremost focus of the LBS was poor white women, although they are known to have occasionally helped free coloured women as well.
+LBS conducted charity among the “sick poor” in Charleston, founded upon the ideal of Christian charity.
+The foremost focus of the LBS was poor white women, although they also helped free coloured women as well.
 LBS aimed to offer care for "anyone who did not fall within the purview of the almshouse, dispensary, or slave hospital.”
 The ladies cared for Blacks if they were freed and did not ask for information about how that freedom was obtained in the name of "southern tradition".
 The ladies would visit the ill and provide them with sugar, coffee, blankets, soaps, among other comforts.
-It played an important role in the life of the pre-war city.
+It played an important role in the life of the pre-Civil War city.
 In Antebellum Charleston, there were few occupations available for uneducated poor women who needed to support themselves.
-Normally in the 19th-century, this category of women would be working as domestic servants, but in the Antebellum South, the planter aristocracy owned enslaved people and did not employ free domestic maids, and consequently, poor uneducated white women were, to a large degree, dependent upon charity.
+Normally in the 19th century, this category of women would be working as domestic servants, but in the Antebellum South, the planter aristocracy owned enslaved people and did not employ free domestic maids, and consequently, poor uneducated white women were, to a large degree, dependent upon charity.